CALCRIM No. 1201. Kidnapping: Child or Person Incapable of Consent (Pen. Code, § 207(a), (e))

 crime.

-Give alternative 4A if the defendant is charged with kidnapping a person under 14
+If the defendant is charged with the enhancement of kidnapping a person under 14

 biological parent, a natural father, an adoptive parent, or someone with access to the